cxl8351/RSA/README.md

-Core project from CSCI.251, Spring 2020.
+Core project from RIT course CSCI.251, Spring 2020.

 This program serves as educational practice with cyrptography and concurrent programming.